jrshah/hw2_yelp/README.md

    - [ ] Infinite scroll for restaurant results
    - [ ] Implement map view of restaurant results
 - [ ] Filter page
-   - [yes] Radius filter should expand as in the real Yelp app
+   - [ ] Radius filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 - [ ] Implement the restaurant detail page.